This page includes information about residential leases, not commercial leases.

 The date of service, the name, title, signature, and telephone number of the person serving the order and the form must be legibly written on the order and form served on the tenant.
 The person serving the order and form must file proof of service under URCP 4.
 For more information and forms, see our page on Proof of Service.

-Hearing on the order for restitution of the premises; Utah Code Section Section 78B-6-812.
+Hearing on the Order of Restitution; Utah Code Section Section 78B-6-812.

 Forced eviction; Removal of tenant's personal property; Utah Code Section Section 78B-6-812.

 If the tenant fails to comply with the order for restitution of the premises, a sheriff or constable may enter the premises by force using the least destructive means possible to remove the tenant.

 The sheriff or constable may remove the tenant's personal property and store it.
 The tenant may not recover the property until the moving and storage costs have been paid.
 However, the tenant must be provided reasonable access within 5 business days to retrieve:

 - financial documents, including all those related to the tenant's immigration status or employment status;

 - documents about the receipt of public services; and